ess-dmsc/nexus-constructor/GETTING_STARTED.md

 ![](resources/images/Add Component_010.png)

+#### Setting pixel data

+TODO

 #### Loading shape from a CAD file
+Alternatively to cylinder shapes, mesh shapes can be used for components to describe their shape.
 Currently STL and OFF files are supported for mesh geometry.

-#### Setting pixel data
+To use a mesh file for geometry, select the "Mesh" geometry type.
+This will show an option to browse for a file.
+As well as this, units can also be set to change the scale of the geometry.
+To test this, there are OFF and STL files in the `tests/` folder.
+TODO: insert a screenshot here

 ### Adding a chopper

+TODO

 ### Opening and saving file-writer commands

+The constructor can output to a [file-writer command](https://github.com/ess-dmsc/kafka-to-nexus/blob/master/documentation/commands.md) in JSON format, and can also load from these files.
+To save to a JSON file, open the file menu and click "Save to filewriter JSON".
+This will bring up a file dialog in order to save the file.

+TODO: screenshot?

+To open a JSON file, open the file menu and click "Open from filewriter JSON".
+The constructor will then load in all components and their fields from a given file.

 #### Sending a command to the file-writer

+As well as saving the NeXus structure to file, a run start message can be constructed and sent to an instance of the [file-writer]((https://github.com/ess-dmsc/kafka-to-nexus)

+TODO: Screenshot

 ### Opening and saving to NeXus File